agile-ts/documentation/docs/main/StyleGuide.md

 ### 📝 index.ts

-To make the rest calls possible we initialize our API here with our base route, ..
+To make the rest calls possible we initialize our API here.

 ```ts title="index.ts"
 import {API} from "@agile-ts/api";